Blog

 A collection of musings on deeply technical topics distilled through the lens of contemporary cultural analogies

-How to Deter or Disarm TLB Shootdowns
+TLB Shootdowns: How To Deter or Disarm Them

 This month marks the 140th Anniversary of the “Gunfight at the O.K.
 Corral” between the Earps and the Cowboys.
 Legend has it this conflict started from the outlaws’ violation of a city ordinance to hand over firearms while inside city

-Cracking Down on Unsanctioned Cache Ping-Pong Games
+Unsanctioned Cache Ping-Pong Games

 The late Kimbo Slice gained initial fame beating up rival tough guys in backyard brawls in the early aughts.
 Current UFC star Jorge Masvidal’s career launched in a similar fashion.
 Millions have enjoyed watching their street fight videos over the